 September's highlight was our 8th Annual Family Friendly Fishing derby at Fearing Pond.

 A magnificent day brought hundreds of entrants trying to catch the just-stocked trout in Fearing Pond.
 Visit our Meetup site photo album for 80 photos of the 2014 Fishing Derby.

 We received 67 entries to this year's photo contest.
 View the prize winners here.

 Other Friends' events included a group trip to the Berkshires' Mount Greylock.
 We held several trail work parties this fall, clearing the trails of deadfall and cutting back growth and another after Thanksgiving with the help of local students made progress brushing back the growth along part of the Bentley Loop.

 Our Thursday morning hikes and Sunday dog hikes (hikers are welcome with or without a dog) continue.
 Check out the upcoming listings on Meetup.
 Join us!

-Visit the Friends of Myles Standish State Forest Meetup.com group for full details and a complete listing of all our upcoming hikes, birding events and other activities.
+Visit the Friends of Myles Standish State Forest Meetup.com group for a listing of all our upcoming hikes, birding events and other activities.

 Friends Membership Page- Join Us!